 One of the most important advantages of blockchain for the banking industry is the enabling of shared access to customer data with assured identity protection.
 KYC (Know Your Customer) regulations require banks to validate primary documents in order to establish the identity of their clients and prevent money laundering.
 A group of major banks and regulators including Deutsche Bank1 recently began trialling a KYC app built on the R3 Corda*1 blockchain platform.
 The idea is that the app can reduce costs and improve the speed of the process by eliminating the need for each institution to individually verify and update KYC data.

-“The key to blockchain is security, privacy and scalability,” explained Dejan Kusalovic, Global Head of Fintech Enabling at Intel, at a panel discussion on blockchain in the banking industry at Blockchain Summit London.
+“The key to blockchain is security, privacy, and scalability,” explained Dejan Kusalovic, Global Head of Fintech Enabling at Intel, at a panel discussion on blockchain in the banking industry at Blockchain Summit London.
 Foundational technology plays an important role in the development of blockchain platforms and Intel has already made developments in this area.

 Intel® Software Guard Extensions (Intel® SGX) offers hardware-level security and is designed to protect code and data from being disclosed or modified.
 It allows for better protection for data, whether it’s in use, at rest or in transit.
 Intel is working with blockchain start-up Enigma1 which has developed a unique privacy protocol that uses SGX to protect data while also allowing computation over the data.
 This technology will be used to develop functionality for smart contracts on the blockchain-based Ethereum1 platform.
 In addition, Intel® Xeon® Scalable processors offer a strong foundation for building blockchain platforms thanks to a broad range of hardware-based security features.

 What’s more, Intel contributed its Sawtooth Lake shared ledger platform to the Hyperledger*1 project in 2016.
 Run by The Linux Foundation1, Hyperledger acts as an incubator for blockchain technologies for business and features a number of frameworks.
-Hyperledger Sawtooth is one of those frameworks and was designed to provide a common set of building blocks that can be customised for individual use cases.
+Hyperledger Sawtooth is one of those frameworks and was designed to provide a common set of building blocks that can be customized for individual use cases.

-Blockchain lends itself well to a decentralised business model, making it ideal for the banking sector.
+Blockchain lends itself well to a decentralized business model, making it ideal for the banking sector.
 “Blockchain will increasingly becoming the optimum solution in more cases,” said Kusalovic.
 But while the technology is set to completely reinvent several aspects of the FSI world, it isn’t suited to everything.
 Financial institutions must look at what specific business challenges can be solved by the technology.
 Like any form of digital transformation, blockchain should not be viewed in isolation.
 Instead, it needs to be part of a broader digital strategy that interlinks with existing systems.
-To have the best chance of success, banking organisations will need to investigate collaborations with other banks as well as potentially working as part of a consortium.
+To have the best chance of success, banking organizations will need to investigate collaborations with other banks as well as potentially working as part of a consortium.
 Teaming up with ecosystem partners will also help to accelerate uptake of the technology.

 Blockchain is set to be truly transformative for banks, dramatically reducing costs and increasing efficiency.
 There are a number of challenges to overcome, not least compliance with new legislation such as GDPR, while blockchain-specific regulations can also be expected in future.
 What’s more, the rise of Open Banking will see traditional banks face stiff competition from an increasing number of fintech startups.
 However, “the key thing banks have going for them is trust,” said Kusalovic.
 Trust will be a central issue, with traditional banks having the distinct advantage of a strong heritage on which to build their blockchain-based systems for the digital era.